bhagatpardeepkr/Monitoring_Tools/Copy.md

-Thank you for your kind words and recognition; your appreciation truly motivates me to achieve more!
+Thank you for the recognition!
+I'm inspired to keep up the good work.